-To support districts in implementing the new evaluation requirements, CDE is working with a variety of stakeholders to design, develop and pilot the Colorado State Model Evaluation System.
+To support districts in implementing the new evaluation requirements, CDE worked with a variety of stakeholders to design, develop and pilot the Colorado State Model Evaluation System.

-The development of the Colorado State Model Evaluation System has been guided by five key priorities:
+The development of the Colorado State Model Evaluation System was guided by five key priorities:

 - Data should inform decisions, but human judgment will always be an essential component of evaluations